 Corporate tax

 30 percent.
+St Lucia has one of the highest corporate tax rates among Caribbean countries.
 Non-resident companies are only taxed on income earned in St Lucia.
 Companies registered in St Lucia are taxed on global income.

 VAT

 12.5 percent.
-However, companies are exempt from paying VAT if their annual sales turnover falls below EC$400,000 (i.e., the threshold for VAT registration).
+Annual sales under EC $400,000 are exempt from VAT.
 Goods and services exempt from VAT include medical and transportation services, financial and insurance services, education, housing rental, fuel, water and electricity, goods for export, and duty-free merchandise.

 Property and land taxes